An Extreme Scattering Event Toward PSR J2313+4253: Conclusions Future Work

 \section{Conclusions \& Future Work}

 We have presented evidence of an extreme scattering event in the direction of J2313+4253.
-We observed a characteristic drop in the scintillation bandwidth along with caustic spikes, a trend that is similar to that seen in other ESEs.
+We observed a characteristic drop in the scintillation bandwidth along with spikes, a trend that is similar to that seen in other ESEs.
 There is a jump in the estimated screen distance, which became more constrained during the event.
 In addition, we observe a detached feature in one of our secondary spectra, which indicates scattering originating from a separate source than the main scattering screen, and is indicative of a double-lensing event.
 The ESE duration was approximately 220 days.
 Assuming that the transverse velocity of this pulsar dominates the velocity of the diffraction pattern along the LOS, the estimated screen distance for the structural origin of the event is 1.04$\pm 0.01$ kpc and the transverse size is 15.6$\pm 1.6$ AU.
 This places the structure close to the pulsar, which is approximately $1.06$ kpc from Earth.
-The detached feature present in the secondary spectrum from an observation during the event had a maximum delay value of 0.6 $\mu s$, which corresponds to scattering angles 2-3 times greater than those in the main arc.
-Our scintillation bandwidth measurements from the event are well modeled by a Gaussian plasma lens.
+The detached feature present in the secondary spectrum from an observation during the event had a maximum delay value of 0.6 $\mu s$, which corresponds to scattering angles 1.4--1.7 times greater than those in the main arc.

 High cadence observations of ESEs allow for measurement of extremely small scale features in the ISM, estimates of ISM velocities, and approximation of the densities of these features.
 This can improve our understanding of the small scale structures in the ISM.
 Additionally, sudden changes in the scattering along a LOS could create shape timing offsets, which introduce pulsar timing noise, impacting pulsar timing arrays.